ton-defi-org/ton-offline-transaction/vesting.md

 - <destination> address - where you want to send funds to
 - <ton_amount> - amount of TONs to send
 - < seqno > - vesting wallets seqno (documented below)
+- wallet version - depends on the wallet version you are using, in this example we are using wallet-v3.fif but you can use wallet-v4.fif .

 ## get seqno <seqno>